yodrew/darkroomretreat/manuscript/air.md

 4. using [____oxygen producing plants____](https://www.ted.com/talks/kamal_meattle_on_how_to_grow_your_own_fresh_air/transcript?language=en)
 5. a combination of these

 Somehow, it must be done.
 Forget darkness a moment.
-Along with not freezing to death and being safe from injury, we have no greater concern in life than arranging to breathe fresh air continuously and comfortably.
+We have no more urgent concern in life than arranging to breathe fresh air continuously and comfortably.
+Not freezing to death and keeping safe from injury present only rare exceptions to this rule.
+Keeping it foremost in your thinking about darkroom design construction will help ensure a successful retreat.

 ### constraints {#constraints-ventilation}